 - Apply for housing through the Online Housing Portal.
 Submit your housing contract and lifestyle questionnaire.
 On the Online Housing Portal, make sure to select “yes” when answering “Are you requesting additional (medical) accommodations?” on the step labeled “My Additional Housing Needs.”

 - Once your application and request for accommodation have been submitted, they will be reviewed by Student Disability Services and University Housing.
 Assignments are made based on availability of housing and approved housing accommodations.

-All requests for special housing accommodations and supplemental medical documentation must be received by the Student Disability Services Office no later than June 2, 2017.
-Please note you must still submit your Housing Contract online through the Housing Portal by June 9, 2017.
+All requests for special housing accommodations and supplemental medical documentation must be received by the Student Disability Services Office no later than TBD.
+Please note you must still submit your Housing Contract online through the Housing Portal by TBD.